pdedecker/Localizer/README.md

 A paper on Localizer is now available from the [Journal of Biomedical Optics](http://spie.org/x866.xml).
 [Download the paper here](http://sushi.chem.kuleuven.be/LocalizerJBO.pdf) after checking that you have access to the journal.
 Please cite this paper if Localizer turns out to be useful for your research.

-*The fastest way to get started with Localizer is to [download the ready-made binaries appropriate for your platform](http://sushi.chem.kuleuven.be/svn/Localizer).
+*The fastest way to get started with Localizer is to [download the ready-made binaries appropriate for your platform](http://sushi.chem.kuleuven.be/LocalizerForIgor.zip).
 This is all that you need to use the software*.
-If you have trouble accessing that link then try [this one](http://134.58.38.13/svn/Localizer).
+If you have trouble accessing that link then try [this one](http://134.58.38.13/LocalizerForIgor.zip).

 At present there are binaries for [Igor Pro](http://www.wavemetrics.com) and for [Matlab](http://www.themathworks.com).
-There is also a command-line interface that allows Localizer to function in a commandline environment, which is mostly aimed at experienced users and will require compilation (see below).
+The Matlab files can be downloaded [here](http://sushi.chem.kuleuven.be/svn/Localizer).

 If you are unfamiliar with programming the Igor Pro plugin will be the best option, since it comes with a complete graphical interface to use for analyzing your PALM/STORM or SOFI data, including visualization, clustering analysis, drift correction, etc. Igor Pro is commercial software, but [a free 30-day trial version is available for direct download](http://www.wavemetrics.com/support/demos.htm).
 Localizer will function without restrictions during the trial period.
 After the trial period Localizer will continue to function normally, but you will be unable to save the data or figures it generates.